Guide to 2009 Lincoln Cents

 A special commemorative silver dollar was released in 2009 to honor Abraham Lincoln.
 The obverse of the coin features a striking rendition of President Lincoln and the reverse features the closing words of the Gettysburg Address.

-The 2009 Lincoln Silver Dollar has a composition of 90% silver and 10% copper.
+The 2009 Lincoln Silver Dollar (Buy on eBay) has a composition of 90% silver and 10% copper.
 Both proof and uncirculated versions of the coins were available with a maximum authorized mintage of 500,000 across both options.
-The coins originally went on sale at the US Mint on February 12, 2009 and sold out quickly.
+The coins originally went on sale at the US Mint on February 12, 2009, and sold out quickly.

 Learn more about the 2009 Lincoln Commemorative Silver Dollar.